malaalam/ROSeq/README.md

 ROSeq evaluates differential expression between two subpopulations of single cells by modeling the rank distribution of read counts for each gene.

+## Downloads

+The Paper and Supplementary Material is available for download [here](https://www.biorxiv.org/content/early/2018/07/22/374025).

+The R code used for producing differential analysis results with methods like SCDE, ROTS, MAST and Wilcoxon-Rank Sum will be shortly made available for download.

 ## Installation

 To get started with ROSeq, git clone or download the complete ROSeq [repository](https://github.com/malaalam/ROSeq) on to your PC.
 Next, double click the executable file *ROSeq/06_installation/OS/ROSeq/for_redistribution/MyAppInstaller_mcr.exe* for installing the software on your respective operating system (OS = 01_Windows, 02_macOS, 03_Linux).